 Understanding How Folder Access Works

-Cabinet Administrators Cabinet Administrators must designate a default folder creation method in the Cabinet Administration page.
+Cabinet Administrators must designate a default folder creation method in the Cabinet Administration page.
 By default, everyone with access to the Cabinet has rights to create shared top-level folders.
-When a folder is created in this scenario, the rights to that folder will be defaulted the same as the cabinet rights.
+When a folder is created in this scenario, the rights to that folder will be defaulted the same as the Cabinet rights.
 "Shared" means that all other users in the Cabinet will be able to see and access these folders.

 However, we generally recommend that this flag be set such that only the Cabinet Administrator can create shared top-level folders.
 All members of the Cabinet can still create top-level personal folders that only they can see and access.
 These personal folders are not "shared" and cannot be viewed by anyone else in the Cabinet, HOWEVER, shared subfolders can be created under these folders.
 The access of these non-shared top level folders cannot be changed.